-9 Improving safety and reducing access to means of suicide Outcome What do we want to achieve?
+Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority potential responses to improve safety and reduce access.
-1.5 Use regional data to help promote good prescribing behaviours in GPs. • TBD MT TBD 4 2 Establish strategic partnerships and planning with other services and sectors that could reduce access to means e.g. AOD.
-2.1 Explore cost and funding for Suicide Prevention training for Gold Coast Pharmacists.
-AttendanceSatisfaction survey ST GCPHN/GCHHS 3 2.2 Actively Promote suicide prevention training delivered by the AOD sector to other providers.
+Priority 9.2 Establish strategic partnerships and 9.2.1 Explore cost and funding for Suicide Prevention training for Gold Coast Pharmacists.
+Attendance Satisfaction survey ST GCPHN/Gold Coast Health 3 planning with other services and sectors that could reduce access to means 9.2.2 Actively Promote suicide prevention training delivered by the AOD sector to other providers.
 Frequency and number of suicide prevention training sessions Attendance Current and ongoing) QUIHN and Goldbridge?
-1 2.3 Promote clear/warm referral pathways to AOD services • TBD TBD TBD 2 3 Initiatives are in place for known periods/seasons of high risk e.g. schoolies.
-3.1 Review what are initiatives that already exist at schoolies e.g. Red frogs. • TBD ST TBD 2 4 People in suicidal crisis are supported to develop and share individual 4.1 Provide safety planning training for service providers, family and carers. • TBD ST TBD 3 safety plans to improve their safety and reduce access to means.
-4.2 Explore pathways to share safety plans with other providers, family and friends. ❖ • TBD MT TBD 2 4.3 Promote use and uptake of Beyond Now Safety planning app. • TBD ST TBD 3 https://data.qld.gov.au/dataset/alcohol-and-other-drug-treatment-services-aodts-national-minimum-data-set-nmds
+1 e.g. AOD.
+9.2.3 Promote clear/warm referral pathways to AOD services To be determined by lead GCPHN Express interest mentalhealthaod@ gcphn.com.au 2 9.3 Initiatives are in place for known periods/ seasons of high risk e.g. schoolies.
+9.3.1 Review what are initiatives that already exist at schoolies e.g. Red frogs.
+To be determined by lead ST Express interest mentalhealthaod@gcphn.com.au 2 9.4 People in suicidal crisis are supported to develop and share individual safety plans to improve their safety and reduce access to means.
+9.4.1 Provide safety planning training for service providers, family and carers.
+To be determined by lead ST Express interest mentalhealthaod@ gcphn.com.au 3 9.4.2 Explore pathways to share safety plans with other providers, family and friends.
+To be determined by lead МТ Express interest mentalhealthaod@ gcphn.com.au 2 9.4.3 Promote use and uptake of Beyond Now Safety planning app.
+To be determined by lead ST Express interest mentalhealthaod@ gcphn.com.au 3